Annual data released last week by the HSE, reveal a slight rise in workplace fatalities over the last 2 years.

 Workplace fatalities by Location

-The data also breaks down fatalities by location.
+The HSE statistics also breaks down fatalities by location.
 As you can see from the image below, Scotland, North West England and London had the most workplace fatalities over the year while fatalities in the North East were low.

 Workplace fatalities to the Public